top of page

 • The accessibility testing for color contrast is done by a Web AIM Contrast checker.

-• The color contrast testing is done for the foreground & and background color, having a Contrast ratio of 9.95:1
+• The color contrast testing is done for the foreground & and background color, having a Contrast ratio of 9.95:1 for optimal visibility and readability.

 Exhibition screen

-Hamburger Menu screen
+Hamburger Menu screen:

-Visual design
+Visual design and Aesthetics:

-Interactive Prototype
+Interactive Prototype:

 Here is the final look at the working prototype of the Kala Art Gallery app.